Pixel Chix: Premise

-Variations and accessories
+Variations and items

 A number of Pixel Chix accessories have been created including the "Road Trippin' Cars" where one can go to the mall, go to the beach, or do many other things.
-The cars come in multiple colors.
+The cars come in several different colors.
 There are also metallic Road Trippin' Cars and a glitter house that were only released in Europe.

 Also available is the Pixel Chix Love 2 Shop mall, where the Pixel Chix can work, shop, play games, and take breaks.
 There are two different malls, a boutique/food court, and a pet shop/salon.
 Each mall has an LCD flip screen, allowing the Pixel Chix girl to change stores.
 They are able to connect to the houses, cars, and other malls.

-Another available accessory is the Pixel Chix two-story house.
+Another available item is the Pixel Chix two-story house.
 It is almost the exact replica of the original Pixel Chix except that it has an upstairs bedroom.
-There, the Pixel Chix can put on makeup at the vanity, go to the bathroom, and much more.
-They come in dark and light pink and are connectable to the cars, malls, and other houses.
-Here, no matter how long she is neglected, the Pixel Chix girl remains happy in the player's house with the player's level skills kept the same.
+There, the Pixel Chix can put on makeup at the boudoir, go to the bathroom, and much more.
+They come in dark and light pink and are connectable to the cars, malls, along other houses.
+Here, no matter how long she is forsaken, the Pixel Chix girl remains joyful in the player's house with the player's level skills kept unchanged.

-There is also Pixel Pets (Secret Life of Pets) in which pets can start becoming disco stars, the animal equivalent of Pixel Chix.
+There is also Pixel Pets (Secret Life of Pets, not related to Universal animated film of same name) in which pets can start becoming disco stars, the animal equivalent of Pixel Chix.
 Dogs and hamsters are available.

-Also available is a babysitter house where the Pixel Chix looks after a baby girl.
+Also available is a babysitting house where the Pixel Chix seeks after a toddler girl.
 The red light flashes if something is wrong or needs attention.

 There is the "Roomies" House with three floors (six rooms in all) with five different roommates - Diva Queen, DJ Hip Hop, Punk Rocker, Super Smarty and Miss Sporty - who are all sold separately, except for Miss Sporty, who comes with the Roomies house.

 There is a Pixel Chix TV, which comes with a remote control to switch channels and also unlock channels.

-The last Pixel Chix product to be released was the "Fab Life City" where the Pixel Chix girl can go to the bank, mall and amusement park.
+The last Pixel Chix product to be released was the "Fab Life City" where the Pixel Chix girl can go to the bank, mall and theme park.
 There is also a piggy bank which can hold coins.

-McDonald's Happy Meal toys based on the line were released in 2008 in several countries, including Portugal, France, Australia and New Zealand.
+McDonald's Happy Meal toys based on the line were released in 2008 in several regions, including Portugal, France, and Oceania.